binge-plus/BINGE-PLUS/README.md

 # Prerequisites Setup Guide

-This guide outlines the step-by-step process required to set up and configure the full Binge application infrastructure.
-Each step results in secrets or variables that are critical for the next step and must be added to your GitHub Actions secrets.
+This guide outlines the sequential setup of all repositories involved in the Binge application infrastructure.
+Each step will generate secrets and configurations that must be saved and passed to the **next repository's GitHub Secrets** for successful CI/CD and deployment automation.

 ---

 ## 1. Clone and Set Up `binge-script` Repository

-This repository contains the automation scripts necessary to set up and manage your infrastructure components.
+This repository contains automation scripts to initialize foundational services like GCP access and required APIs.

 **Steps:**